Renter's Rights Act

 Clearer grounds for termination and limits on ‘no-fault’ evictions

-When in force, Section 21 evictions will be abolished.
-A landlord will then only be able to end a tenancy by serving a Section 8 notice, which specifies one or more appropriate grounds for possession.
+Section 21 evictions are abolished.
+A landlord can only end a tenancy by serving a Section 8 notice, which specifies one or more appropriate grounds for possession.
 Different grounds have different notice periods.
 (See Table 1 of the UK Government Guide)

-A tenant can end a tenancy at any point by serving a two-month notice in writing on the landlord.
+A tenant can end a tenancy at any point by serving two months’ notice in writing on the landlord.
 If there are joint tenants, then notice by one will be effective for all tenants.

 New rules on rent increases

-When in force, rent periods will be monthly or less, and in the first month of the tenancy, only one month’s rent will be accepted.
+Rent periods can only be monthly or less, and in the first month of the tenancy, only one month’s rent can be accepted.
 In subsequent months, tenants can voluntarily pay more but cannot be required to do so.
-Clauses in tenancies that predate the Renters’ Rights legislation remain valid.

 Rents can only be increased once per year by serving a Section 13 notice, and tenants must receive at least two months’ notice.
 Tenants can challenge unfair rent increases via the First Tier Tribunal.